hangelwen/miR-PREFeR/README.md

 # miR-PREFeR: <strong>mi</strong>cro<strong>R</strong>NA <strong>PRE</strong>diction <strong>F</strong>rom small <strong>R</strong>NAseq data #

-**The miR-PREFeR pipeline is still in active development, to be able to use the newest features from the pipeline, it's best to check the  <https://github.com/hangelwen/miR-PREFeR> page and obtain the newest version.
+**The miR-PREFeR pipeline is still under active development.
+To use the newest features from the pipeline, check the  <https://github.com/hangelwen/miR-PREFeR> page and obtain the newest version.
 The current version is only tested under Python 2.6.7, Python 2.7.2 and Python 2.7.3 and should work under Python 2.6.* and Python 2.7.\* (Tested platforms: Linux, Mac OS).
 It does NOT work under Python 3.0 currently.
 If you find any problem, please contact the author.**

 ## 1. Required programs ##
-To run the miR-PREFeR pipeline, the ViennaRNA package(version 1.8.5 or 2.1.x) and samtools(0.1.15 or later.
-Tested under 0.1.18) should be installed on the system. miR-PREFeR uses samtools commands to manipulate SAM and BAM alignment files, and uses RNALfold from the ViennaRNA package to do RNA secondary structure folding.
+To run the miR-PREFeR pipeline, the ViennaRNA package(tested under 1.8.5 or 2.1.2, 2.1.5) and samtools(0.1.15 or later.
+Tested under 0.1.18, 0.1.19) should be installed on the system. miR-PREFeR uses samtools commands to manipulate SAM and BAM alignment files, and uses RNALfold from the ViennaRNA package to do RNA secondary structure folding.
 The miR-PREFeR pipeline takes SAM alignment files as input, so an aligner such as Bowtie is also required (Not required by the pipeline, but needed for preparing the input data).

 ### ViennaRNA package ###
 The ViennaRNA package can be downloaded from <http://www.tbi.univie.ac.at/~ronny/RNA/index.html.>.
-The website provides precompiled  packages for some platforms.
+The website provides precompiled  packages for most popular Linux distributions.
 For these platforms, download the corresponding package and install it according to the platform package management system.
 If no precompiled package is provided for your platform, you can install it from source code.
-To install the package from source code, simply decompress the source code archive and cd into the folder,
+To install the package from source code, simply decompress the source code (e.g. type "tar xvf *.tar.gz) archive and cd into the folder,
 then:

     ./configure
     make

-and (as root):
     make install

+The above commands only work if the user has the root permission.

 If the user does not have root permission. then the package can be installed to user specified locations (here I assume you install the program in directory /user/tools/ViennaRNA/):